Aagaarrd/socialgraphs/index.md

 Adventure Time is an American fantasy animated television series following the adventures of a boy named Finn the Human and his best friend and adoptive brother Jake the Dog.
 The show ran from April 2010 until September of 2018, airing 283 episodes across 10 seasons where each episode is about 10 minutes long.
 The show started out as being mainly a children’s program but after it became a viral hit on the internet, many teens and grown-ups also started watching.
 As older fans of the show ourselves, we wanted to use this project to examine whether it is possible to determine that Adventure Time matures together with its audience.

 ## Data
 The sheer amount of episodes and characters makes this an incredibly interesting subject for network science and text analysis.
 We got all of our data from [The Adventure Time Wiki](https://www.adventuretime.fandom.com) which has pages for each episode containing lists of major and minor characters together with episode transcripts.
 There is a severe lack of transcripts for episodes in Season 8-10 so for the text analysis part of this project we only analysed episodes from Season 1-7.
-If we summarise every character and relation (a relation between two characters meaning that appeared in the same episode), we now have a dataset consisting of
+If we summarise every character and relation (a relation between two characters meaning that they appeared in the same episode), we now have a dataset consisting of
 - 953 characters
 - 12984 relations
 - 225 transcripts (Season 1-7)